KellerJordan/modded-nanogpt/README.md

 The following is the historical progression of world records for the following competitive task:

-> *Train a neural network to 3.28 validation loss on FineWeb in the minimum time using 8 H100s.*
+> *Train a neural network to 3.28 validation loss on FineWeb in the minimum time using 8x NVIDIA H100s.*

 | # | Record time | Description | Date | Log | Contributors |
 | - | - | - | - | - | - |